Cyanjiner/EdTM/README.md

 # EdTM
-Assessing Topic Models for Education Text
+Topic Collapsing in Embedding Spaces: An Application to Education Text